apache/activemq-website/src/components/classic/documentation/total-ordering.md

 In this example each producer's messages are in self-relative order.
 However, the streams of messages across producers can get intermixed.

-_Total Ordering_ of a destination in ActiveMQ Classic ensures that each consumer will see the same total order on that topic.
+_Total Ordering_ of a destination in ActiveMQ ensures that each consumer will see the same total order on that topic.
 This has a performance cost, since greater synchronization is required.
 This can be useful, particularly when very fast optimistic transactions are required.
 With total ordering the messages would arrive like this:

 consumer1: P1 P2 Q1 P3 Q2
 consumer2: P1 P2 Q1 P3 Q2